-ProZ.com has experienced 20 years of success as the largest, most trusted online community where language professionals can freely form transparent and open working relationships.
+ProZ.com has over 20 years of success as the largest, most trusted online community where language professionals can freely form transparent and open working relationships.
 For these relationships to continue, there are important basics for freelancers to remember when being approached by an outsourcer.

-An outsourcer in this case is one who obtains services from an external, rather than internal source.
+By definition, an outsourcer in this case is one who obtains services from an external, rather than internal source.
 A freelancer may also call this outsourcer a client, or their customer.
 The person or business providing the work is referred here as an outsourcer.

 Remembering these 6 basic ways to qualify new outsourcers will save any language professional plenty of immediate and long-term trouble.